 Homeschooling has become a haven for kids the traditional school system has failed in some way.
-Listen to this podcast about homeschooling your special needs child.
+It’s not that there aren’t some great programs and talented teachers in the system; it’s mostly that the system may not fit your special needs child.

 Having a rhythm in your homeschool day can help provide peace and a gentle sense of order, all of which helps homeschool days run more smoothly.